Changissnz/nu_merchant_principal/README.md

 units.
 How can this problem of serving all interests be resolved without having to modify some of these numbers?
 The answer is that the problem cannot be.
+This example is vital to demonstrating why the notion of an "alliance" factor simply cannot serve as a completely reliable source of demand to any
+arbitrary network, such as this alliance.
+They, the alliance, must find ways to resolve this conflict of interest, for lack of a better phrase.
+There are some options outside of, say, the "alliance" factor inflating its tasks' values to fit the numbers in table DEM1.
+Value inflation may not work, after all, if the connected units accurately verify, by their own metrological inspection, the supply they have received.

+Each of the connected units can attempt to "pacify" the expected demands of some other connected unit/s.
+This does read to be a sort of multi-feedback loop where one asks (demands?) another to accept a lower quantity of what the other claims to need.
+If fairness for the connected units, in this context, is to accept the maximum threshold value of each of the demanded tasks belong to "alliance" factor $F$, and also for each of the units to reduce their demand in "some proportional way" to shave off the excess of their original cumulative demands, the issue would be resolved for this simple case of clean, singular values pertaining to the demand in question.